Basilio Valdes

-Basilio José Segundo "Basil" Pica Valdés (10 July 1892 – 26 January 1970) was a Filipino doctor, general and minister.
+Basilio José Segundo "Basil" Pica Valdes (July 10, 1892 – January 26, 1970) was a Filipino doctor, general and minister.
 Valdes was chief of staff of the Armed Forces of the Commonwealth of the Philippines from 1939, and was in 1941 appointed Secretary of National Defense by President Manuel L. Quezon.
 After the Japanese invasion of the Philippines at the beginning of the Second World War, he was one of the members of Quezon's war cabinet in exile.

 Early life and career

-Basilio Valdés was born on 10 July 1892 in San Miguel, Manila, in the Captaincy General of the Philippines as the third child of a family of four.
-His parents were the Filomena Pica and the Benito Salvador Valdés, a doctor and former classmate of José Rizal in Madrid.
+Basilio Valdes was born on July 10, 1892, in San Miguel, Manila, in the Captaincy General of the Philippines as the third child of a family of four.
+His parents were the Filomena Pica, a Spanish woman and Benito Salvador Valdés, a doctor and former classmate of José Rizal in Madrid.
 His mother later died in 1897 after giving birth to the couple's fifth son, after which the family led a wandering existence.
 Because of this, the young Valdes studied in many different schools.
 La Salle College, Barcelona (1897–1901); San Beda University, Manila (1901–1903); La Salle College, Hong Kong (1903–1904); the American School in Manila (1904); Pagsanjan High School (1905–1908); Manila High School (1908–1911); and on his father's intercession, he opted for a study of medicine at the Faculty of Medicine and Surgery, University of Santo Tomas (1911–1916) after completing his secondary school education.
+Valdes also became the founder of the UST Student Association in 1913, and became its first President.

 Volunteer to France

-After graduating in 1916 he worked briefly as a lecturer, but with the ongoing First World War he decided to leave the same year for France and joined the French Army as medical volunteer.
+After graduating in 1916 he worked briefly as a lecturer at the University of the Philippines at the invitation of the University President Ignacio Villamor, but with the ongoing First World War he decided to leave the same year for France and joined the French Army as medical volunteer.
 He worked in the military hospital as a surgeon for the French Red Cross.
 With the American entry into the war in 1917, he transferred to the US Army (the Philippines being a US colony at the time) and continued to work until 1919.
 In February that year, he was appointed a member of the Military Inter-Allied Commission to Germany; made chief of the Medical Service of the American Red Cross Commission to Germany and later made deputy commissioner of the American Red Cross in Europe.
 In this position he made studies of health conditions in Prague, Czechoslovakia and Kovno, Lithuania.
-After the war he ran a clinic in Manila and married Rosario Legarda Roces, whom he adopted a daughter with.
+After the war he ran a clinic in Manila and married Rosario Roces Legarda, whom he adopted a daughter with.